-- Open both presentations in PowerPoint 2010 -- the source presentation as well as the destination
+- Within PowerPoint, open both presentations.
+The source presentation as well as the destination presentation.
+Make

 - Access the View tab of the

-Arrange All button, as shown highlighted in red within
+button, as shown highlighted in red within Figure 1.

 Figure 1: Arrange All button